carpentries/instructor-training/_extras/checkout.md

 Each lesson repository has a document, named `CONTRIBUTING.md`, that outlines contribution guidelines.
 The one for this repository is [here][contributing].
 Maintainers for each repository may choose to customize their own guidelines.

-### Alternatives to GitHub
-All Carpentries curricula (including this one) are hosted on GitHub.
-Learning to interact on GitHub can have many benefits, including the ability to contribute to other open-source projects!
-However, we understand that there are many reasons why trainees may wish to avoid engaging on GitHub.
-That's ok!

-If you do not use GitHub, you may submit your lesson contribution via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform).
-A Carpentries Core Team member will create an issue based on the relevant repository, and will send you a link so that you may view any responses.

 ### Add Your Lesson Contribution to Your Carpentries Record

 In order for your contribution to count for checkout, it needs to be added to your Carpentries record on our AMY database.